stepan-mitkin/drakon_editor/README.md

 Installing Tcl and required packages:

 DRAKON Editor needs Tcl 8.6 or higher to run:
-- Windows and Mac users can download Active Tcl here: http://www.activestate.com/activetcl/downloads
+- Windows, Linux and Mac users can download Active Tcl here: http://www.activestate.com/activetcl/downloads
-- Linux users need to install the following packages:
+- Or Linux users can install the following packages:
  - tcl8.6
  - tk8.6
  - tcllib